Latent Semantic Indexing: Why It Won’t Benefit Your SEO

 An image of a rich result for nike.com in Google search results.

-Make Use Of Word Vectors & Related Content
+Make Use Of High Quality Related Content

 Context is important in the grand scheme of identifying intent from a user’s search, and as such, it’s important to provide words that accurately disclose the meaning or context of your pages.